 However, for some, these loan payments happen over a long period, meaning it’s a very slow and drawn-out process.
 Depending on the payment method used, some payment periods can be quite high, causing cash flow issues within the business.

-How Amortization Applies to Your Small Business
+How Amortisation Applies to Your Small Business

 Even though intangible assets cannot be touched, they are still an essential aspect of operating many businesses.
-Amortization is the affirmation that such assets hold value in a company and must be monitored and accounted for.
+Amortisation is the affirmation that such assets hold value in a company and must be monitored and accounted for.